dnadella787/Argparse-for-CPP/README.md

+Currently under some changes for efficiency sake and more modernizing.
+I am working on adding more templating for the get() and I refactored much of the internals.
+I am going to continue to refactor more of the internals.

 An argparse implementation written in C++.
 This version is meant to use more object oriented design to do the parsing.
 Includes a test module that checks for proper behavior.
 The test module uses CMake with googletest to run.

 This is no longer a work in progress since it works for my purposes, but, I will continue to add more functionality for negative numbers and variability of number of args for a flag.
 Also going to make it so all errors are outputted before exiting instead of just the first one.